openstack-charmers/charmed-openstack-tester/README.rst

 Charmed OpenStack Tester
 ========================

-Charmed OpenStack Tester deploys OpenStack clouds and runs tempest tests against them.
+Charmed OpenStack Tester deploys OpenStack clouds and runs tempest (or other tests) against them.

 It uses the following to get this done:

 * `OpenStack Charms`_